What is a mammogram?

 The mammogram itself is not painful.
 But you may feel discomfort or pain when your

 breast is moved around and compressed.
 This is especially true if you have had a recent

 breast injury or surgery.
 The technologist will use all possible comfort measures

 and complete the test as soon as possible.

 What happens after a mammogram?

-In most cases you will not need to do anything special after a mammogram.
+In most cases you won't need to do anything special after a mammogram.
 Your healthcare

-provider may give you additional instructions, depending on your situation.
+provider may give you more instructions, depending on your situation.

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure